Education and Advice

 2. Lawrence is nice last name that people can spell and pronounce ;-P

 To get you started, I’ll warn you that most places will want to see at least a copy of your marriage certificate if not an official one.
 Definitely get two official copies of your certificate in advance and then I also kept a scanned copy in my Dropbox for uploading purposes.
+Some places also ask for an updated drivers license.

 Table of contents

-1. Social Security Administration
+1. Social Security Administration (always start here!)

-3. Vehicle Title and Registration
+4. Vehicle Title and Registration

-4. Voter Registration
+5. Voter Registration

-5. US Passport
+6. US Passport

 1. Change Your Last Name at Social Security Administration

+Heading to an office isn’t so bad!
+I went in-person (pre-COVID) to a local office in Charlotte (this one in particular).
 I arrived at 9am when they opened for the day, walked in, took a number, waited for maybe 20 minutes, got called, showed my paperwork, and left less than 30 minutes after arriving.
 Maybe I was lucky, but this was WAY easier than expected.
-If you decide to mail everything in, the mailed documents will be sent back to you after your name change has been processed.

 1. Documentation for U.S. Citizenship (Birth Certificate or U.S. Passport)